djeada/Testio/README.md

 ### Command-line interface

-To use the CLI, run the main_command_line.py script and pass the path to the config file as an argument:
+To use the CLI, run the main.py script with the cli argument and pass the path to the config file as an argument:

-    $ src/main_command_line.py path/to/config_file.json
+    $ python src/main.py cli path/to/config_file.json

 The CLI will run the tests specified in the config file and display the results on the command line.
 You can also generate a PDF report containing the results by passing the --report flag:

-    $ src/main_command_line.py path/to/config_file.json --report
+    $ python src/main.py cli path/to/config_file.json --report

 ### Flask server

-To use the web interface, run the flask_app.py script:
+To use the web interface, run the main.py script with the flask argument:

-    $ src/flask_app/flask_app.py
+    $ python src/main.py flask

 This will start the Flask server and serve the web interface at http://localhost:5000.
 You can specify the path to the config file using the --config flag:

-    $ src/flask_app/flask_app.py --config path/to/config_file.json
+    $ python src/main.py flask --config path/to/config_file.json

 To update the test suite, use the following API endpoint: